Skip to main content

 Like last time, we'll create another async thunk to get the users from the API and return them, then handle the fulfilled action in the extraReducers slice field.
 We'll skip worrying about loading state for now:

-import { createSlice, createAsyncThunk } from '@reduxjs/toolkit'
+import { createSlice, PayloadAction } from '@reduxjs/toolkit'

-import { client } from '../../api/client'
+import { client } from '@/api/client'

-export const fetchUsers = createAsyncThunk('users/fetchUsers', async () => {
+export const fetchUsers = createAppAsyncThunk('users/fetchUsers', async () => {

-const response = await client.get('/fakeApi/users')
+const response = await client.get<User[]>('/fakeApi/users')

 return response.data